tower9/hostblock/README.md

 -------------
 Default path for configuration file is /etc/hostblock.conf, which can be changed with environment variable HOSTBLOCK_CONFIG.

 Main configuration is under [Global] section.
-Since log files can have different contents, configuration for them can be divided into [Log.*] sections, for example [Log.SSH].
+Log file contents are different for each service and can have different log levels.
+Configuration can be divided into [Log.*] sections to specify separate patterns for each log group, for example [Log.SSH].

 More details can be found in default configuration file.